Aimar Centeno: Early career and Camino a la Gloria

 Centeno moved to Rosario without his family as a child, joining the Renato Cesarini footballing school.
 In early 2002, Centeno was one of over 12,000 young footballers between the ages of fourteen and seventeen to try out for Camino a la Gloria (Road to Glory), a show broadcast on Canal 13 looking for the next young Argentine footballing star, with the prize being a trial with Spanish side Real Madrid.

 Having showcased his ability at the Campo Argentino de Polo, in front of hundreds of onlookers, he was selected as one of the forty-two players to train at the ground of Hindú Club.
-In front of former footballers Roberto Perfumo, José Basualdo, Carlos Mac Allister and Javier Castrilli, Centeno fought off competition from fifteen other finalists to win the competition.
+In front of former footballers Roberto Perfumo, José Basualdo, Carlos Mac Allister and referee Javier Castrilli, Centeno fought off competition from fifteen other finalists to win the competition.
 In a 2009 interview with Junín-based newspaper Diario Democracia, Centeno revealed that Perfumo had already jokingly told him to "get his passport ready" before the final of the show.